 CSS does a pretty darn good job of helping to lay out a web page… but not always.
-Even with all the versatility that CSS offers (including CSS3), it sometimes is not enough and, dare I say it, I really hate to say it – HTML tables are on [very few] occasions missed, as they can fill in the holes that CSSes layout techniques may leave behind.
+Even with all the versatility that CSS offers, it sometimes is not enough and, dare I say it, I really hate to say it – HTML tables are on [very few] occasions missed, as they can fill in the holes that CSS layout techniques may leave behind.

-Thankfully we do not have to venture down the road of HTML tables, there is a White Knight that can save is, as it always does – there is jQuery and its marvelous community of developers that release an endless river of powerful and always useful plugins.
+Thankfully we do not have to venture down the road of HTML tables, there is a White Knight that can save is, as it always does – there are jQuery plugins and its marvelous community of developers that release an endless river of powerful and always useful plugins.

 Masonry is a layout plugin for jQuery.
 Think of it as the flip side of CSS floats.
 Whereas floating arranges elements horizontally then vertically, Masonry arranges elements vertically then horizontally according to a grid.
 The result minimizes vertical gaps between elements of varying height, just like a mason fitting stones in a wall.